One-Language/One/.github/ISSUE_TEMPLATE/join_core_team.md

 ---
 name: Join Core Team (C programmer or Embedded programmer)
-about: I want to join Core Team.
+about: I want to join the Core Team.
 title: "[Join] Core team"
 labels: Join
 assignees: BaseMax
 ---

-Hi, One language Team;
+Hi, One Language Team;
 I'm here to tell you I'm interested in the project and want to be a part of this compiler to help and participate in this open-source project.

 ## Introduction